 My art has been influenced by the ever changing aspects of light and shadow and I have portrayed these in various themes such as bullfights, horses and flowers.
 My painting technique is also deeply influenced by Gauguin, Hopper and Picasso.

-Click on any image below to shop or see more about original artwork by Rosemary Bonnin currently available at Alchemist gallery.
+Click on any image below to see more about original artwork by Rosemary Bonnin at Alchemist Gallery.
+Rosemary will exhibit with us in 2021

 I was born in Scotland, and from childhood I enjoyed drawing and sketching.
 Later I studied Art and French at a Collegiate of Leeds University before moving to the South of France where I lived with my husband and three children for over thirty years.